GLOBAL MARKETS-Sentiment sapped by COVID surge, stimulus stalemate | Business

 GLOBAL MARKETS-Sentiment sapped by COVID surge, stimulus stalemate

-World shares slid to a two-week low on Thursday, and oil steadied after another heavy fall, as a surge in global COVID-19 cases and fractious U.S. stimulus talks kept financial markets cautious.
+World shares slipped to a two-week low and oil steadied after another heavy fall on Thursday, as the global surge in COVID-19 cases and fractious U.S. stimulus talks kept financial markets cautious.

+U.S. traders were digesting a drop in weekly jobless claims ahead of Wall Street trading, but with Europe's bourses battling to avoid a fourth consecutive drop and pre-U.S. election paralysis setting in, the conditions were choppy.
+Disappointing German consumer morale data meant it was the first dip of the week for the high-flying euro while Turkey's lira went tumbling again as its central bank baulked at hiking interest rates.

-Europe's early equity falls were their fourth in a row, while a disappointing German consumer morale survey also meant it was the first dip of the week for the high-flying euro.
-The continent has seen the number of coronavirus cases surge to a record high, with Spain becoming the first Western European country to exceed 1 million infections and France, Britain and Italy all setting record increases recently.
+Europe has seen coronavirus cases surge to a record high, with Spain becoming the first Western European country to exceed 1 million infections and France, Britain and Italy all seeing recent record increases.
+Bond market caution also ushered sensitive Italian government debt yields higher though there was also roaring demand for a 30-year bond sale there and the early drift back into ultra-safe German Bunds didn't last past lunchtime.

 - READ MORE ON: